 An additional study was conducted in 2019 to assess the potential presence of the Indiana bat and the northern long-eared bat in areas where tree clearing was proposed.
 No Indiana bats and one northern long-eared bat were identified during the study.
+DOE proposed additional tree-clearing activities in

-The U.S. Fish and Wildlife Service concurred with DOE in October 2019 that the tree-clearing activities, as proposed, were not likely to adversely affect the northern long-eared bat.
+September 2020, and the U.S. Fish and Wildlife Service concurred with DOE that the tree-clearing activities, as proposed, were not likely to adversely affect the northern long-eared bat.
 Measures continue to be implemented during construction and operation of the OSWDF and other D&D activities to minimize potential impacts to bats.